 1. Be prepared.

 My first tip is to start early.
-This can be as simple as setting out the clothes over the weekend and getting your kids to go ahead and go through their clothes.
-Go ahead and have those discussion about if it’s not okay to wear shorts because it’s two degrees outside, or go ahead and talk about the scratchy feeling of the tags.
+Like- days early.
+This can be as simple as setting out the clothes over the weekend and getting your kids to go through their clothes.
+Go ahead and have those discussions about whether or not it's okay to wear shorts because it's two degrees outside, or go ahead and talk about the scratchy feeling of the tags.

 2. Make things visual and clear.